brian32768/esp_motion/README.md

 Edit it to put in your WiFi credentials and your MQTT IP address,

-Connect the motion sensor to the Arduino.
+Connect the motion sensor to the ESP32.
 Details here soon.

 Upload it into a WeMOS R1 D1 or similar.